Eye strain from the computer? Smart traders understand that healthy eyes are a crucial component of successful trading.

 Tip #3 – Adjust Your Computer’s Display Settings

 To ease eye strain from the computer screen, the most important display setting on your computer is the font size.

 You’ll know it’s time to increase the font size when any of these situations occur:

 - You’re having a hard time seeing the print.

 - It seems to be taking more effort to read the print.

 - You’re having a hard time staying focused on the print.

 Fortunately, if you are experiencing one of these problems, adjusting the font size is easy.
-The option for increasing your computer’s default font size is in your system settings.
-And I’ve written about this previously, here.
+The option for increasing your trading computer’s default font size is in your system settings and I’ve written about this previously, here.

 Do this for your trading platform as well.
 Most brokerages’ trading platforms allow you to customize their interface to suit your needs.
 This means increasing the size of text, numbers, etc.